Kaiden-exe/biotrio/README.md

 * **/data/output**: contains the output files after running the program; the bar.png, grid.png and a .csv file that contains the amino acids, their foldings and the stability score.

 ## The Algorithms

+The following are short descriptions of how each algorithm works.

 ### Random